Edwin-Chan/EE451FinalProject/README.md

 - `Makefile`, `.gitignore`: control files for the repo and compilation.
 - `run.sh`: Bash script to run all test cases.
 - `input_gen.cpp`: Code to generate formatted input for experiment.
 Not required for any algorithm and not automatically compiled.
 Used as a reference.
+- `paper.pdf`: Our project paper on this project.

 -----------
 ## Project Briefing